optmsp/devin-setup/playbooks/php/php-doc-kb.md

-### PHP Code Documentation Playbook
+### PHP Code Documentation KB

 Devin, add this to your knowledge base for future reference.
+File it as "PHP Code Documentation KB" to make it easy to reference.

 #### General Principles